TSL-UOB/NetZIP/readme/preparing_datasets.md

 Run Setup_COCO_dataset.py in the datasets directory.
 This should download and organise COCO dataset.

 ## ImageNet dataset
-Follow the SetupImageNet.txt in the datasets directory
+Follow the guide in SetupImageNet.txt in the datasets directory

 ## COCO dataset